ZebMcKayhan/WireguardManager/README.md

 wg-quick up VPS
 ```

-Now you can import Phone.conf to your client and try to connect to the cloud server.
+Now you can import Phone1ViaVPS.conf to your client and try to connect to the cloud server.

-At this point you will only be able to ping the cloud server wireguard ip 192.168.100.128 from your new client Phone1 and the cloud server could ping the Phone1 192.168.100.129 and wg21 192.168.100.1.
-But you cannot yet ping wg21 from Phone1 and vice versa, but we will fix that next...
+At this point you will only be able to ping the cloud server wireguard ip 192.168.100.128 from your new client Phone1ViaVPS and the cloud server could ping the Phone1ViaVPS 192.168.100.129 and wg21 192.168.100.1.
+But you cannot yet ping wg21 from Phone1ViaVPS and vice versa, but we will fix that next...

 TBC-->